Comments: 1-15, 16-22

 After driving my 03 Impreza for ages, I just bought my 2005 RS and I have to say that I love it.
 I recommend driving in a low noise area with the windows down and no music as it really helps a driver get to know their car.
 I find that most of my friends that drive a manual tend to keeps their Revs a lot higher than they would if they really knew what their car sounds like.

-I think the original poster don't know how to drive a manual or have no clue about Subaru AWD.
+I think the original poster doesn't know how to drive a manual or has no clue about Subaru AWD.

-My 06 impreza won't go into rear either, put into 1st or dbl-clutch will solve it.
-2ndly, for AWD, you can't dump clutch to make the car move like 2WD, it won't, and it will sputter or stall.
-Even though with 1st gear, you have to give a bit gas until it really moves, dude, it's a stick with AWD not an auto with RWD/FWD.
+My 06 Impreza won't go into rear either, put into 1st or dbl-clutch will solve it. secondly, for AWD, you can't dump clutch to make the car move like 2WD, it won't, and it will sputter or stall.
+Even though with 1st gear, you have to give it a bit of gas until it really moves, dude, it's a stick with AWD not an auto with RWD/FWD.

 Your problems all stem from a lack of knowledge when it comes to driving a manual transmission.